hedge-dev/XenosRecomp/README.md

 All constant buffers are implemented as root constant buffers in D3D12, making them easy to upload to the GPU using a linear allocator.
 In Vulkan, the GPU virtual addresses of constant buffers are passed as push constants.
 Constants are accessed via preprocessor macros that load values from the GPU virtual addresses using `vk::RawBufferLoad`.
 These macros ensure the shader function body remains the same for both DXIL and SPIR-V.

-Out of bounds dynamic constant accesses should return 0.
+Out-of-bounds dynamic constant accesses should return 0.
 However, since root constant buffers in D3D12 and raw buffer loads in Vulkan do not enforce this behavior, the shader developer must handle it.
-To solve this, each dynamic index access is clamped to the valid range, and out of bounds registers return 0.
+To solve this, each dynamic index access is clamped to the valid range, and out-of-bounds registers are forced to become 0.

 ### Vertex Fetch

 A common approach to vertex fetching is passing vertex data as a shader resource view and building special shaders depending on the vertex declaration.
 Instead, Unleashed Recompiled converts vertex declarations into native D3D12/Vulkan input declarations, allowing vertex shaders to receive data as inputs.
-While this has limitations, it removes the need for runtime shader permutation compilation based on vertex declarations.
+While this has its limitations, it removes the need for runtime shader permutation compilation based on vertex declarations.

 Unleashed Recompiled endian swaps vertex data before uploading it to the GPU by treating buffers as arrays of 32-bit integers.
 This causes the element order for 8-bit and 16-bit vertex formats to be swizzled.
 While no visual errors have been observed for 8-bit formats, 16-bit formats get swizzled to YXWZ.
-This is corrected using a `g_SwappedTexcoords` variable in the shared constants buffer, where each bit indicates whether the corresponding `TEXCOORD` semantic requires reswizzling.
+This is corrected using a `g_SwappedTexcoords` variable in the shared constants buffer, where each bit indicates whether the corresponding `TEXCOORD` semantic requires re-swizzling.
 While this assumption holds for Sonic Unleashed, other games may require additional support for other semantics.

 Xbox 360 supports the `R11G11B10` vertex format, which is unsupported on desktop hardware.
-The recompiler implements this by using a specialization constant that manually unpacks this format for `NORMAL`, `TANGENT`, and `BINORMAL` semantics in the vertex shader.
+The recompiler implements this by using a specialization constant that manually unpacks this format for `NORMAL`, `TANGENT` and `BINORMAL` semantics in the vertex shader.
 Similar to `TEXCOORD` swizzling, this assumes the format is only used for these semantics.

 Certain semantics are forced to be `uint4` instead of `float4` for specific shaders in Sonic Unleashed.
 This is also something that needs to be handled manually for other games.

 Instanced geometry is handled completely manually on the Xbox 360.
 In Sonic Unleashed, the index buffer is passed as a vertex stream, and shaders use it to arbitrarily fetch vertex data, relying on a `g_IndexCount` constant to determine the index of the current instance.
 Unleashed Recompiled handles this by expecting instanced data to be in the second vertex stream and the index buffer to be in the `POSITION1` semantic.
 This behavior is completely game specific and must be manually implemented for other games.

 Vulkan vertex locations are currently hardcoded for Unleashed Recompiled, chosen based on Sonic Unleashed's shaders while taking the 16 location limit into account.
-A generic solution would assign unique locations per vertex shader and dynamically create vertex declarations runtime.
+A generic solution would assign unique locations per vertex shader and dynamically create vertex declarations at runtime.

 Mini vertex fetch instructions and vertex fetch bindings are unimplemented.